-This conference will be a timely opportunity to assess next steps for utilising data in healthcare.
+This conference was a timely opportunity to assess the next steps for utilising data in healthcare.

-It is timed to assess the implementation of the government’s new code of conduct for data-driven technology and artificial intelligence in the NHS, with further updates expected later this year.
+It was timed to assess the implementation of the government’s code of conduct for data-driven technology and artificial intelligence in the NHS.

 - Professor Martin Severs, National Data Guardian Panel Member and Chief Medical Officer, Zesty;

-- Professor Daniel Ray, Director of Data, NHS Digital: and
+- Professor Daniel Ray, Director of Data, NHS Digital.

-Further confirmed speakers include: Chris Alderson, Hempsons; Rebecca Cosgriff, Cystic Fibrosis Trust; Ellen Coughlan, The Health Foundation; Bryan Deane, ABPI; Dr Des Holden, Kent Surrey Sussex Academic Health Science Network and Surrey and Sussex Healthcare NHS Trust; Professor Tim Hubbard, King’s College London; and Karen Lightning-Jones, Roche.
+Further confirmed speakers included: Chris Alderson, Hempsons; Rebecca Cosgriff, Cystic Fibrosis Trust; Ellen Coughlan, The Health Foundation; Bryan Deane, ABPI; Dr Des Holden, Kent Surrey Sussex Academic Health Science Network and Surrey and Sussex Healthcare NHS Trust; Professor Tim Hubbard, King’s College London and Karen Lightning-Jones, Roche.

-The chairs are: Ben Richardson, Managing Partner, CF and Andreas Haimboeck-Tichy, Director, Health, Social Care and Life Sciences, IBM.
+The chairs were: Ben Richardson, Managing Partner, CF and Andreas Haimboeck-Tichy, Director, Health, Social Care and Life Sciences, IBM.